-* The programme is one of the most popular to be offered by the School of Politics and International Relations, attracting students from all over the world.
+The programme is one of the most popular to be offered by the School of Politics and International Relations, attracting students from all over the world

 The MA International Security and Terrorism can be studied on a full-time basis over one year or part-time over two years.

-Modules are offered usually as 20 or 15 credit versions.
+Modules are usually offered as 20 or 15 credit versions.

 You need the following IELTS score:

 The IELTS – or the International English Language Test System – tests your English-language abilities (writing, listening, speaking, and reading) on a scale of 1.00–9.00.
 The minimum IELTS score requirement refers to which Overall Band Score you received, which is your combined average score.
 Read more about IELTS.Book IELTS

 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

 Applicants for graduate programs must have the equivalent of a bachelor’s degree with a minimum GPA equivalent to Upper Second Class on the UK Honour scale.
 Admitted applicants typically have an undergraduate GPA of Upper Second Class or better on the UK Honour scale.
 No exam grade should be lower than 4.5 (European grade scale) or D (American grade scale).